Duet3D/wiki-content/User_manual/RepRapFirmware/CAN_limitations.md

 * The M571 command cannot be used in conjunction with extruders driven from CAN-connected expansion boards.
 * The tower motors of a delta printer cannot be driven via CAN-connected expansion boards.
 * Input shaping is not supported on axis motors driven by expansion boards.
 * Using the reset button on the Duet 3 mainboards does not reset the expansion boards. they need to be reset explicity (M999 Bnn).
-A soft reset of the mainboard (M999) will cause the expansion baords to remap.
+A soft reset of the mainboard (M999) will cause the expansion boards to reset.